Last updated: February 2nd, 2023

-In some cases, even a new tent won’t be very waterproof.
+In some cases, even a new tent isn’t very waterproof.

-What to Look for in Tent Waterproofing Spray
+What to Look for in a Waterproofing Spray

-Most waterproofing sprays are either silicone or water-based.
+A typical waterproofing solution is either silicone or water-based.

-To minimize your impact (especially if you’re camping in an ecologically delicate or protected area) choose a water-based spray that uses biodegradable ingredients.
+To minimize your impact (especially if you’re camping in an ecologically delicate or protected area) choose a biodegradable water-based spray.

 How it Dries

-Generally, it’s best to use a spray that will dry clear and flexible.
+Generally, it’s best to use a spray that dries clear and flexible.

 - Wash your tent before applying waterproofing spray.
-Sealant won’t stick to dirty surfaces.
+Sealants won’t stick to dirty surfaces.

-- For the sealant to work properly, make sure you allow your tent to dry for the full amount of time.
+- After application, allow your tent to dry for the full amount of time.
 You won’t get the full waterproofing effect if the tent is put away wet.

-- Use your waterproof tent spray periodically (more frequently than you’d use a seam sealer).
+- Use your waterproof tent spray periodically (more frequently than you’d do a round of seam sealing).
 It’s quick and easy to apply, but most will wash off after a few camping trips.

 How Do I Waterproof My Tent?

-These products treat just the outer coating on the rain fly and the bottom of the tent, not the inner seams.
+These products treat the outer coating on the rain fly and bottom of the tent, not the inner seams.

 How Often Should You Waterproof Your Tent?

-When it comes to re-waterproofing tents, sealing the seams of your tent or touching up the inner coating can be done as often as necessary.
+When it comes to re-waterproofing a camping tent, seam sealing or touching up the inner coating of the tent walls can be done as often as necessary.

 Rain guard for tents wears out quicker, so you can re-apply your spray product as often as you like.